 Your vehicle's hydraulic brake system is divided into two parts.
 If one part isn't working, the other part can still work and stop you.
 For good braking, though, you need both parts working well.

-If the warning light goes on, there could be a brake problem.
+Your vehicle also has rear wheel anti-lock brakes.
+If the warning light goes on, there could be a brake problem with either your regular or rear wheel anti-lock brakes, or both.
 Have your brake system inspected right away.